h5bp/html5-boilerplate/README.md

 to create a Vue.js app, you don't need to clone this repository to start a new site or app based on HTML5 Boilerplate.

-So, if you're looking for a quick start template to build a web site or application, look at the options in the
+So, if you're looking for a quick start template to build a website or application, look at the options in the
 [Quick Start](https://github.com/h5bp/html5-boilerplate#quick-start) section of this document.